oracle-livelabs/apex/ai-interactive-report-lab/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 ## Introduction

 This lab sets up the application and data foundation for the rest of the workshop.
-You will load the SCM data model and sample data, create the Supply Chain Management application, and verify that the seeded SCM objects are available before you begin configuring AI features.
+You will load the SCM data model and sample data, create the Supply Chain Management application, review the installed database objects, and refresh the data dictionary.
+These steps ensure that the schema, sample data, and APEX metadata are all in place before you begin configuring AI features.

 Estimated Lab Time: 5 minutes